ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 - A verilog module was created to receive the individual samples, and a Verilog testbench file was created.
 Verilog requires a live test on the FPGA with the ADC.
 (Complete)
 - A python script was created to generate FIR coefficients, and successfully filters simple sinusoidal signals.
 - Nexys 2 board connected to the ADC.
 No samples were received; Microphones for audio input may be inoperable, or the output voltage from the FPGA insufficient.
 The clock may also be too fast @50MHz
+- Found out how to program the ICEstick with a basic led hello world; will try to interface with ADC

 **In Progress:**
 - Verilog sample receiver module - Runs fine with virtual simulation; will verify implementation on FPGA